bedwards254/born-digital-bootcamp/docs/creatingBags.rst

 Create a Bag:
 ------------

-3. If you don't already have a terminal window open, type ``cmd`` into the Windows Search Box to open one.
+7. Launch a terminal window, if you don't already have one open.
-4. Type the following command into the terminal window in order to package your first disk image folder as a Bag and hit **enter**:
+8. Type the following command into the terminal window in order to package your first disk image folder as a Bag and hit **enter**:

 ::

 	bagit.py --md5 --sha1 --contact-name=[your netID]
-	D:\DigitalArchives\diskImages\Mackey_diskImages\
-	[MSSnumber_ID]
+	./[MSSnumber_ID]

 *For example*::

 	bagit.py --md5 --sha1 --contact-name=[netID]
-	D:\DigitalArchives\diskImages\Mackey_diskImages\
-	1297_173

-5. Wait for a confirmation message that Bag creation is complete.
+	./1297_173

+9. Wait for terminal prompt ($) to reappear.

 -----------------
 Validate the Bag:
 -----------------

-6. Type the following command in order to ensure that the newly created Bag is valid and hit **enter**:
+10. Type the following command in order to ensure that the newly created Bag is valid and hit **enter**:

 ::

-	bagit.py --validate D:\DigitalArchives\diskImages\
+	bagit.py --validate ./[MSSnumber_ID]
-	Mackey_diskImages\[MSSnumber_ID]

 *For example*::

-	bagit.py --validate D:\DigitalArchives\diskImages\
+	bagit.py --validate ./1297_150
-	Mackey_diskImages\1297_173

-7. Wait for a confirmation message that the Bag is valid.
+11. Wait for a confirmation message that the Bag is valid.

 -----------------------------
 Repeat for remaining folders:
 -----------------------------

-8. For all remaining folders, repeat from step 4.
+12. For all remaining folders, repeat from step 8.

 **Time-saving tip:** Use the up arrow to page through commands that you have previously run in the terminal window.
 Once you have found the correct command, you can edit it as needed before running it again.